 The analog inputs can be sampled in scans of 2, 4, 8, 16, 32 or 64 single-ended channels, or in scans of 2, 4, 8, 16 or 32 differential channels.
-The scan rate can be controlled internally or externally up to 500,000 scans per second for a 2-channel scan.
+Or any single channel can be monitored.
+The scan rate can be controlled internally or externally up to 50,000 scans per second for a 2-channel scan.
 Sync input and output signals permit multiple boards to perform synchronous scanning.
-Input buffer amplifiers on all channels eliminate the high input currents that are produced by nonbuffered multiplexers running at high scan rates.

-An internal autocalibration utility uses hardware D/A converters to correct for offset and gain errors in the input signal path, and eliminates the missing codes that are inevitably introduced when software correction methods are used.
+An internal autocalibration utility corrects for offset and gain errors in the input signal path.
 A selftest switching network routes calibration signals through the input multiplexer to the A/D converter to support internal autocalibration, and permits board integrity to be tested by the host.
-Autocalibration is performed automatically after reset or upon demand from the PCI bus, and calibrates the offset and gain of the converter to a precision internal reference voltage.
+Autocalibration is performed on demand from the PCI bus, and calibrates the offset and gain of the A/D converter to a precision internal reference voltage.